 - Unlimited storage.

 What could be improved and would make the decision a no-brainer:

 - Self-fulfilled printing supported by SmugMug and streamlined through the same shopping cart.
 This is a big one for me as I am a New Zealand-based landscape photographer, and most of my customers are here in NZ.
 I sell large framed and canvas prints, and SmugMug’s print labs are all based in the US and UK, meaning shipping large prints is exorbitantly expensive.
 Self-fulfilled print sales would enable me to use my local print lab and offer free shipping in NZ.

 - An option to deliver files or galleries to customers directly from within Smugmug.

-UPDATE: After more than three months with my older PhotoShelter site and my new SmugMug site running simultaneously, my analytics show that my SM site has had over three times the number of search engine hits as my PS site.
+UPDATE: After a few months with my older PhotoShelter site and my new SmugMug site running simultaneously, my analytics showed that my SM site had over three times the number of search engine hits as my PS site.
 This confirms my suspicions that all the noise PS makes about their SEO is just that.
 I don’t know why, but as far as I can see from these stats, SmugMug wins the SEO battle by a mile!
 CLICK HERE FOR 15% OFF SMUGMUG.